 No candidate understands enough about your organisation (unless they are internal of course, but still) to give you an effective response.
 At the same time, they cannot NOT respond.
 Why would you consider anyone that cannot respond to a fundamental question like this?

-That is why this is a good Quality Assurance interview question to ask.
+That is why this is a good QA interview question to ask.
 Because it tests the candidate’s ability to demonstrate their understanding of what your team, department, organisation does.

 Good candidates conduct prior research about your company or team specifically, and use the interview to cull more detail about the specific challenges you are facing on a day to day basis.